* This is the Professional Version. *

 Hypothermia is treated (see Hypothermia : Treatment), and pain is relieved.
-Opioids (eg, morphine) should always be given IV.
-Treatment of electrolyte deficits may require supplemental Ca, Mg, K, or phosphate (PO4).
+Opioids (eg, morphine) should always be given IV, and large doses may be needed for adequate pain control.
+Treatment of electrolyte deficits may require supplemental calcium (Ca), magnesium (Mg), potassium (K), or phosphate (PO4).

-Nutritional support (see Overview of Nutritional Support) is indicated for patients with burns > 20% TBSA or preexisting undernutrition.
+Nutritional support is indicated for patients with burns > 20% TBSA or preexisting undernutrition.
 Support with a feeding tube begins as soon as possible.
 Parenteral support is rarely necessary.